Next Start

 What Is a Diesel Mechanic?

-Diesel technicians (also known as diesel mechanics) inspect, repair, and overhaul buses and trucks.
+Diesel technicians (also known as diesel mechanics) inspect, repair and overhaul buses and trucks.
 They also specialize in the maintenance and repair of any type of diesel engine.

 From boats to bulldozers, diesel mechanics have an in-depth understanding of a vehicle’s engine, including the electrical system and all of its working parts.
 They enjoy hands-on work and also understand the technical systems that make today’s vehicles run smoothly and efficiently.

 “When hiring diesel technicians at Penske Truck Leasing, we know UTI graduates come to work ready, well prepared and a step ahead.
-UTI graduates also come to work with an advanced level of know-how that enables them to quickly become valuable team members.”6
+UTI graduates also come to work with an advanced level of know-how that enables them to quickly become valuable team members.”

 Shane Rodgers | District Service Manager, Penske Truck Leasing

-Types of Diesel Mechanic Jobs
+Types of Diesel Mechanic Positions

 Diesel mechanics can be found in a variety of industries, including:77